Anjanamb/Sequential-Logic-Datasets-with-Designs/README.md

  ```
  Testbench in VHDL (with the extension . vhd)
  Schematic design file (with the extension . bdf)
- List window file (with the extension . lst)
+ Dataset text file (with the extension . txt)
 ```